palmertech3d/Flow-Firmware/Firmware/gcode_list.md

 Sets the extruder temp to B in celsius.
 No argument will turn off the hotend.

 ### M106 S\<speed\>
-Sets the cooling fan speed to speed S. No argument will turn off the fan.
+Sets the cooling fans' speed to speed S. No argument will turn off the fan.

 ## Motor List